OPTrust remains fully funded for the 13th consecutive year

 Voted at 1,744 company meetings in 52 countries

 Engaged 410 companies on key ESG issues

 Initiated an ESG data program to better track and understand our RI performance across the total fund

-Revised our Inclusion, Diversity and Equity (IDE) in their portfolios
+Created toolkits to assist investment teams in advancing Inclusion, Diversity and Equity (IDE) in their portfolios

 Rolled out our Responsible Investing Partner Evaluation (RIPE) framework to 100% of new externally managed investments

 Revised our Proxy Voting Guidelines to keep up with evolving best practices in corporate governance

 Strengthened our private markets ESG capabilities with a sample ESG policy and policy library